jrladd/networks/course-info/course-policies.md

 #### Longer Absences

 The guidelines above apply to typical short absences (missing just one class in a row and catching up on work as normal).
-However, I recognize that COVID and other issues may lead to an *extended* absence, when you might be out of class for several classes in a row, or even a week or more.
+However, I recognize that illness and other issues may lead to an *extended* absence, when you might be out of class for several classes in a row, or even a week or more.

 In these cases, **it's your responsibility to contact me as soon as you know you'll be out**.
 Let me know how long you expect the absence to be, and we can talk through what some of the expectations will be during this time and how you will complete the work.